-If the high limit switch in your furnace keeps tripping, the most common cause is a lack of airflow.
+If the high limit switch in a furnace keeps tripping, the most common cause is a lack of airflow.

 When the air can not flow through the furnace, it heats up and trips the limits switch off.

 Why Does the High Limit Switch Shut Off the Furnace?

-The high limit switch is a safety feature, so the heat exchanger does not overheat and crack.
+The high limit switch is a safety feature, created so the heat exchanger does not overheat and crack.

 The heat exchanger is a metal chamber where the flames burn heating and keep the gases separate from the air going into a home.

 A limit switch will shut down a furnace at roughly 160°F, which will cause the burners to turn off.